GoogleCloudPlatform/community/tutorials/ardu-pi-serial-part-2/index.md

 ![DF job](https://storage.googleapis.com/gcp-community/tutorials/ardu-pi-serial-part-2/df-job.png)

-The first part of the Cloud Dataflow job sets up the pipeline options with the required parameters passed through the command-line parameters.
+The first part of the Cloud Dataflow job sets up the pipeline options with the required parameters passed through the command-line parameters, as shown above.
 The `streaming mode` option is also enabled.
 To allow access to the modules available in the main session, the `save_main_session` flag is set.
 After this, the beam pipeline object is created.

     args, pipeline_args = parser.parse_known_args(argv)
     options = PipelineOptions(pipeline_args)